Every Menu Item at McDonald's—Ranked

 Soft Baked Oatmeal Raisin Cookie

-250 calories, 13 g fat (7 g saturated), 32 g carbs, 13 g sugar, 170 mg sodium, 2 g protein
+Per 230 calories, 10 g fat (5 g saturated), 32 g carbs, (4 g fiber, 13 g sugar), 160 mg sodium, 2 g protein

 With a low sugar count, we champion this classic dessert, topped with an all-natural sugar and cinnamon blend.
 Just blow on it first!

-Per medium: 340 calories, 16 g fat (2.5 g saturated), 44 g carbs, 190 mg sodium, 4 g protein
+Per medium: 340 calories, 16 g fat (2 g saturated fat), 230 mg sodium, 44 g carbs (4 g fiber, 0 g sugar), 4 g protein

 For a side dish, our Eat This, Not That! panel of nutritionists of course recommend the apple slices or mandarin oranges—but if you want a side of fries, go for it once in a while, as long as you pair them with our Best Burgers and Sandwiches (see above) for protein.
 Just don’t add salt!